ChenBarryHu/agent_mcp_sandbox/README.md

 # MCP Agent Profiler
 **Note: Our organization allows publishing the demo code to the reviewers for evaluation purposes but not to the general public.
-Thank you for your understanding**
+Thank you for your understanding.**

 A demo code designed to measure the latency, throughput, and efficiency of LLM agents using the **Model Context Protocol (MCP)**.
 This tool specifically evaluates how quickly an agent can plan, interact with a local filesystem, and process large context returns in confidential VMs and standard VMs.
 In addition, we measure the system overhead introduced by Llama firewall (deberta and llm-based guardrails) for a better understanding of guardrail impacts on system utility.
 Our code is to be run on CPUs.

 ---